severen/maths/README.md

-# Mathematics Notes and Proofs
+# Mathematics!

-This repository contains various references and proofs I have made to assist with learning mathematics.
-Essentially, I want to make sure that I fully understand what I have learnt by making a reference for every topic, as well as the occasional proof.
-This additionally makes it harder to forget things, which is a plus.
+This repository contains various mathematical documents and notes that I have written, such as random proofs and solutions to problems/exercises in books.

-The mathematics in this repository should mostly (if not only) consist of topics typically covered in secondary school and undergraduate university courses.
+The mathematics in this repository mostly consists, so far, of topics typically covered in undergraduate university courses.

 ## Compiling